| This project begins from the premise that teaching is an embodied, interactive practice. Teachers bring what they know to classroom

 impediment to self-actualized teaching.
 For Tompkins, performance in the classroom implies a cover for authentic presence and, by

+extension, encourages students to assume a false persona rather than risk charges of incompetence.
 In the end, Tompkins expresses her transformation as a teacher through a change in metaphor.
 She moves from "teaching as

 performance" to "teaching as a maternal or coaching activity" (660).
 What's interesting, in light of our focus, is that the new